jrpotter/notebook/notes/memory/index.md

 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1743646039746-->
 END%%

+#### Metrics

+There exist a few common metrics used to evaluate the capacity of an HDD:

 * **Recording density** (bits/in).
 The number of bits in a 1-inch segment of a track.
 * **Track density** (tracks/in).
 The number of tracks in a 1-inch segment of the radius extending from the center of the platter.